shak-maker/tusgal-eCom/DEPLOYMENT_README.md

 ### Prerequisites
 - A fresh Ubuntu 20.04+ server
 - SSH access to your server
-- Domain name (optional but recommended)
+- Domain name (optional but recommended for SSL)
+- **Note**: The scripts are configured to work with IP address (157.230.252.228) if you don't have a domain

 ### Step 1: Initial Server Setup
 ```bash